SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 [Workflow Run RO-Crates](https://w3id.org/ro/wfrun/workflow/0.5) [@citesAsAuthority:usesMethodIn:citesAsPotentialSolution:Leo2024-wa] uses a [`schema.org/CreateAction`](https://schema.org/CreateAction) to semantically link a workflow (which is itself a `Dataset`) to its output `Dataset`.
 Formalised workflow datasets (e.g. the released codebase of a pipeline) can be made available through [WorkflowHub](https://workflowhub.eu/), a public repository for workflows.
 For example [https://doi.org/10.48546/workflowhub.workflow.384.3](https://doi.org/10.48546/workflowhub.workflow.384.3) points to the workflow "metaGOflow: A workflow for marine Genomic Observatories' data analysis", and a [Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/) can be rendered for this workflow.
+Tooling also exists to aid in rendering a pipeline specification or codebase as a crate: for example the [release of nf-core/tools 3.1.0](https://nf-co.re/blog/2024/tools-3_1_0) adds a feature to render an RO-Crate description of an nf-core compatible pipeline by running the command `nf-core pipelines crate`, with metadata like authorship controlled by a config file manifest.
 For primary datasets, some repositories support RO-Crate export of data/metadata objects, notably [Dataverse](https://dataverse.org/) through external plugins [@citesAsPotentialSolution:Bloemen2024-jb].

 In the metagenomic context, primary datasets typically follow a hierarchy similar to study – samples – assemblies – analyses.